 The first aid program is not restricted to aquatic candidates.
 You can use the Lifesaving Society's first aid awards to train non-aquatic staff (camp, playground, maintenance, etc.) and the general public.

 Instruction & certification: Current First Aid Instructors teach Standard First Aid, but only current First Aid Examiners may certify candidates.
-The Lifesaving Society deems its certifications to be "current" for 24 months from the certification date.
+Lifesaving Society Standard First Aid certification is valid for 36 months from the certification date.

 Candidate recognition: Certification card.